 The Surface Pro X is stated as offering up to 13 hours of typical use – a lofty claim made in light of the battery life-extending benefits of ARM processors.

-As with most touted battery life figures, our testing of the Surface Pro X’s battery didn’t quite make it to 13 hours – but it was still impressive.
+As with most touted battery life figures, our testing of the battery didn’t quite make it to 13 hours – but it was still impressive.

-Our testing saw the Surface Pro X last between 9-10 hours.
+Our testing saw results of between 9-10 hours.
 Many high-end laptops these days often achieve around 6-8 hours of real-world use, so this initially seems impressive.